PMacDaSci/galaxy-intro-2019-05-06/index.md

 ## Course Description
 This course provides a practical introduction to Galaxy for the complete novice.
-Participants are lead through core aspects of Galaxy with a focus on analysis of RNA-seq data, using a case study.
+Participants are led through core aspects of Galaxy with a focus on analysis of RNA-seq data, using a case study.

 ![workshop pic](images/GalaxyWordCloud.png)